StefaniTN94/exercisesSoftUni/README.md

 # exercisesSoftUni
 Repo for exercises.
-Making some changes to generate conflict!
+Doing some changes for conflict exercise!